nat-samson/msc-project/README.md

 # MSc Computer Science Project 2021-22: Nathaniel Samson

+### Overview

+This repo defines a language-learning web app intended to promote the memorisation of vocabulary terms using spaced-repetition.

+The app is designed to complement classroom-based teaching by providing tools for both teachers and their students:

+* For **teachers**, the app tracks the progress of all students in their class, helping to identify any subject areas that may need further reinforcement.
+* For **students**, the app delivers multiple-choice quizzes, tailored to the individual and scheduled according to the principles of spaced repetition, making learning both enjoyable and efficient.

+***

 ### Installation Guide

 Navigate to your desired directory and clone the GitHub repo: